lealceldeiro/gems/README.md

 * Do not overload methods to take different functional interfaces in the same argument position.

 ### Item 53: Use varargs judiciously

+### Item 54: Return empty collections or arrays, not nulls

+* Never return `null` in place of an empty array or collection.